xyproto/cxx/README.md

 #### Optional requirements

 * `clang++` with support for C++17 (build with `sm clang`).
+* `pkgfile` on Arch Linux, for faster dependency discovery.
+* `apt-file` on Debian/Ubuntu, for faster dependency discovery.
 * `x86_64-w64-mingw32-g++`, for cross-compiling executables for 64-bit Windows.
 * `wine`, for testing executables compiled for 64-bit Windows (`sm run`).
 * `valgrind`, for profiling (`sm valgrind`).